 New contemporary African art forms appeared consistently as Africa embraced globalization, being exposed to the media, having enhanced communication and insight into other cultures.
 The opportunity to travel became broader and many African artists elected to spend time away from their homelands, embracing a larger world of influences and inspirations.

-At the same time African artists left on the continent looked squarely at their feet, and their surroundings to make strong statements on the impact of globalization on their continent; nowhere else on the planet has become so inventive in creating sculptures, installations and craft made from recycled found objects.
+At the same time African artists left on the continent looked squarely at their feet and their surroundings to make strong statements on the impact of globalization on their continent; nowhere else on the planet has become so inventive in creating sculptures, installations and craft made from recycled found objects.

 In this capacity, I believe African artists have created a truly unique art form and have bequeathed a new art context to the world.

-Africa's rapid and generally chaotic urban expansion has led to the growth of a number of popular new art forms that are quirky and very self expressive: Fantasy coffin making, Ghana, Sign-art, sign writing, poster making, Ghana and DRC
+Africa's rapid and generally chaotic urban expansion has led to the growth of a number of popular new art forms that are quirky and very self expressive:

 There have been a number of exhibitions in recent times that have been paramount to establishing contemporary African art on the Western art front.

-1984, MOMA Exhibition, New York - 'Primitivism in 20th C Art' Widely criticized for promoting African art as primitive and non secular while its Western counterparts were seen as 'modern', it nonetheless brought attention to the beauty of form thus exhibited.
+1984 - 'Primitivism in 20th C Art' - MOMA Exhibition, New York.
+Widely criticized for promoting African art as primitive and non secular while its Western counterparts were seen as 'modern', it nonetheless brought attention to the beauty of form thus exhibited.

-2001, Barcelona - 'The Artist and the City' After the millennium, there is a gradual inclusion of African artists in global forums like the Venice Biennale.
+2001 - 'The Artist and the City' - Barcelona.
+After the millennium, there is a gradual inclusion of African artists in global forums like the Venice Biennale.

-2005, British Museum - 'Wealth of Africa: 400 yrs of Money and Trade'
+2005 - 'Wealth of Africa: 400 yrs of Money and Trade' - British Museum

-2004, 'Africa Remix' - conceptualized by Simon Njami, Cameroon.
-2005, exhibition showed in Southbank, London with 25 countries represented by 60 artists, some resident in Africa and others part of the diaspora.
-2006, Johannesburg Art Gallery, showed 200 pieces by 87 artists.
+2004 - 'Africa Remix' - traveling exhibition conceptualized by Simon Njami, Cameroon.
+2005 - exhibition showed in Southbank, London with 25 countries represented by 60 artists, some resident in Africa and others part of the diaspora.

-2009, Tate Modern, Liverpool - 'Afro Modern, behind the masks'
+2009 - 'Afro Modern, behind the masks' - Tate Modern, Liverpool

-2010, Museum Africa, Johannesburg - 'Space; Currencies in Contemporary African Art'
+2010 - 'Space; Currencies in Contemporary African Art' Museum Africa, Johannesburg

 There are three other areas which have contributed hugely to the maturing of the Contemporary African art scene, adding increased value and authenticity to the works of African artists and arousing public awareness and interest, both on the continent and abroad: